Reece Oxford: Augsburg

-On 31 January 2019, Oxford again went out on loan, this time joining German team FC Augsburg until the end of the season.
+On 31 January 2019, Oxford again went out on loan, this time joining fellow Bundesliga team FC Augsburg until the end of the season.
 Oxford made nine appearances for Augsburg, his final game coming in the last day of the Bundesliga season in an 8–1 defeat by Wolfsburg.
 On 2 August 2019, Oxford joined Augsburg permanently on a four-year deal.

+Oxford suffered a meniscus tear in July 2021, which required surgery.
+In late summer 2022, Oxford began battling the long-term effects of COVID-19.
+On 22 November 2022, he made his comeback in the home game against VfL Bochum but did not make any further Bundesliga appearances afterward.
+On 17 March 2023, he started for FC Augsburg II against SV Wacker Burghausen.
+However, he suffered another health setback due to muscle injuries as a result of long COVID subsequently and underwent continued medical treatment.

+On 17 May 2025, Oxford announced that he would leave Augsburg at the end of the 2024–25 season.

 International career

 Oxford has played for England up to under-20 level and captained his country at the 2015 UEFA European Under-17 Championship.
 The Young Lions reached the quarter-finals, and Oxford scored in the penalty shootout as they defeated Spain in a play-off for the 2015 U-17 World Cup.
 West Ham refused permission for him to play in the U17 World Cup in Chile, fearing that exposure to an international football tournament would lead to burnout.

 Style of play

-UEFA.com has described his playing style as, "Tall and quick, he is not daunted in the face of illustrious opponents."
-On several occasions, Oxford has been compared to former West Ham academy graduate Rio Ferdinand.
+In 2016, UEFA.com described his playing style as, "Tall and quick, he is not daunted in the face of illustrious opponents."
+On several occasions during his youth player career, Oxford was compared to former West Ham academy graduate Rio Ferdinand.